jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 ----

 =====================================================================================================
-how to run the tests automatically with uv and pytest-watcher
+how to run tests automatically with uv and pytest-watcher
 =====================================================================================================

 ----